Advocacy | Nonprofit Organizations | Religion | Legends

 Nancy Flake Johnson returned to Atlanta from Detroit in 2008 to become president and CEO of the Urban League of Greater Atlanta and engage her passion for promoting economic development and equity by empowering African American youth, adults, and families.
 By building partnerships, Johnson increased the League’s impact on housing, education, business development, and employment in underrepresented communities.
 The League partnered with the City of Atlanta to create a Youth Development Grant program for local community-based organizations that serve Atlanta students in grades K-12 as so many Atlanta youth were adversely affected by the pandemic.
 Johnson started her career as an accountant and was the first woman to lead the Howard University Small Business Development Center.

 Notable achievement: Atlanta Business Chronicle Women Who Mean Business (2020)

 Inspiring person: Congressman John Lewis for his courage, unwavering strength, and commitment to breaking down systems of oppression and institutional racism, and fighting for justice and voting rights.

 Atlanta History Center

 F. Sheffield Hale became president and CEO of the Atlanta History Center in 2012.
-Previously, he was chief counsel of the American Cancer Society and a partner at Kilpatrick Townsend & Stockton, where he practiced corporate law.
-An Atlanta native, Hale is a trustee of the National Trust for Historic Preservation, Fox Theatre, Buckhead Coalition, and the Atlanta Convention & Visitors Bureau.
+Previously he was chief counsel of the American Cancer Society and a partner at Kilpatrick Townsend & Stockton, where he practiced corporate law.
+An Atlanta native, Hale is a trustee of the Partners for Sacred Places, the Buckhead Coalition, Midtown Alliance, and the Atlanta Convention and Visitors Bureau, and trustee emeritus of the National Trust for Historic Preservation.
 He is past chair of the Georgia Trust for Historic Preservation, the Atlanta History Center, and the Judicial Nominating Commission of Georgia.